mnelson4/yet-another-related-posts-plugin/readme.txt

 == Frequently Asked Questions ==

-If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin). *Please do not email with questions.*
+If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin). *Please do not email with questions.* I’d also appreciate if you would tell me how you found out about YARPP, by taking this simple three-question survey.
+[Thanks for your feedback!](http://www.surveymonkey.com/s/Z278L88).

 = How can I move the related posts display? =

 If you do not want to show the Related Posts display in its default position (right below the post content), first go to YARPP options and turn off the "automatically display" options in the "website" section.
 If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets".

-If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.
+If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.(Make sure you don’t add echo `related_posts();` or  you may end up with duplicates in your related posts section.)

+= How can I limit related posts to a certain time frame?
+For instance, I don’t want to show posts from two years ago. =

+Yes.
+In Wordpress, go to “Settings” and “Related Posts (YARPP)” and make sure “The Pool” is checked in the “Screen Options” section at the top of the page.
+In “The Pool” section, check the box next to “Show only posts from the past ___ months.”

+= Where do I tell YARPP to display related posts only by tags? =

+In WordPress, go to “Settings” and “Related Posts (YARPP)” and make sure “Relatedness” is checked in the “Screen Options” section at the top of the page.
+In the “Relatedness” section, configure the dropdown boxes next to “Titles,” “Bodies,” “Categories,” and “Tags.”

+= Can I specify related posts? =

+Sorry, but specifying related posts, displaying related posts from external WordPress sites, and pulling content from the Comments section are all outside the scope of YARPP at this time.

+= I’m seeing related posts displayed on the home page.
+How do I prevent that? =

+Some WordPress themes treat the home page as an archive or a “page.”
+Go to “Settings” then “Related Posts (YARPP)” and view the “Display Options” section.
+Make sure “Pages” and “Also display in archives” are not checked.

+= How can I prevent the “related posts” list from displaying on specific posts? =

+If you have several posts where you don’t want to display related posts and they all share a similar category or tag, you could use “Disallow by Category” or “Disallow by Tag” in “The Pool” section.
+(Go to “Settings” and “Related Posts (YARPP)” and make sure “The Pool” is checked in the “Screen Options” section at the top of the page.)

+You could also add <!--noyarpp--> to the HTML code of any post to prevent related posts from displaying.
+This solution will only work if you are using “Automatic Display” in the “Display Options” section.
+If you are programatically calling related_posts() from PHP code, you'll have to do your own checking to see if related posts are appropriate to display or not.

-= I'm using the Thumbnails display in YARPP 4.
+= I’m using the Thumbnails display in YARPP 4.
+How do I override the style of the text that displays?
+The title only shows two lines, the font is larger than I’d like, I’d like to center the thumbnails, etc. =

+If you’re familiar with CSS, you can override any YARPP styles by editing your theme’s style.css file, or any other CSS file you may have created that loads after the YARPP one.
+To edit your theme’s CSS file, go to “Appearance” then “Editor” and then click style.css in the right sidebar.
+Add changes at the bottom of the file and click "Save."
+If you do edit this file, just make sure you add !important after each style declaration, to make sure they’ll override the YARPP rules.

+Some common overrides that YARPP users have added are:

+/* Reduces the title font size and displays more than two title lines */ .yarpp-thumbnail {height: 200px !important;}
+.yarpp-thumbnail-title {font-size:0.8em !important; max-height: 4em !important;}
+/* Centers the thumbnail section */
+.yarpp-related-widget {text-align:center !important;}

+Once you save any CSS changes, empty your browser’s cache and reload your page to see the effect.

+= I'm using the Thumbnails display.
 How can I change the thumbnail size? =

+The default YARPP thumbnail size is 120px by 120px.
 The thumbnail size can be specified programmatically by adding `add_image_size( 'yarpp-thumbnail', $width, $height, true );` to your theme's `functions.php` file with appropriate width and height variables.
 In the future I may add some UI to the settings to also set this... feedback is requested on whether this is a good idea.

 Each time you change YARPP's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
 I highly recommend the [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin for this purpose.
 See also the next question.

-= I'm using the Thumbnails display in YARPP 4.
+= I'm using the Thumbnails display.
 Why aren't the right size thumbnails being served? =

-By default if an appropriately sized thumbnail is not available in WordPress, a larger image will be served and will be made to fit in the thumbnail space via CSS.
+By default, if an appropriately sized thumbnail is not available in WordPress, a larger image will be served and will be made to fit in the thumbnail space via CSS.
 Sometimes this means images will be scaled down in a weird way, so it is not ideal... what you really want is for YARPP to serve appropriately-sized thumbnails.

 There are two options for doing so: